Italian Peoples Bakery: History

 The bakery of established in 1936 when Pasquale Gervasio opened a bakery on Hamilton Avenue in Trenton, New Jersey.
 The bakery was known for its bread spread and expanded over the years into wholesale distribution for local delis and supermarkets.
 Pasquale died in 1955.
 His family continued to operate the bakery until it was eventually purchased by Joseph Guagliardo, an in-law who formerly worked for General Motors.
 Ownership was later passed to his son, Carmen and grandson, Matthew.
 In 1956, the bakery was incorporated and moved into automated production.
 By 1990, the bakery had acquired Frey's Baking Company and New Colonial Bakery as production included sourdough rye.

 On August 29, 1969, a major fire broke out in the bakery.
-The building was completely engulfed in flames also effecting the residents who lived upstairs, which included then owner Joseph Guagliardo, his wife, Phyllis, and son Carmen.
+The building was completely engulfed in flames also affecting the residents who lived upstairs, which included then owner Joseph Guagliardo, his wife, Phyllis, and son Carmen.
 According to Carmen, only the terrazzo floor survived the fire.